 It is incumbent upon the agency’s incoming agency head to monitor the passage of time to ensure the overlap of employment between the outgoing agency head and the incoming agency head does not exceed 30 calendar days.

 The agreement between the outgoing agency head and the DAS Director, shall be formalized in writing prior to going into effect and be available for the Department of Justice’s review.
 A copy of the agreement shall be saved within the state’s human resources information system.
-A copy shall be made available upon request by the Chief Human Resources Office.
+A copy shall be made available upon request by DAS CHRO.

 The incoming agency head becomes the agency appointing authority.